RCPisAwesome/RedMRCPSettings/README.md

 # RedM RCP Settings Menu
-NUI trainer menu for RedM, the Red Dead Redemption 2 Multiplayer Mod, from the Creators of FiveM
+NUI trainer menu for RedM, the Red Dead Redemption 2 Multiplayer Mod, from the Creators of FiveM!

-Coded in LUA, HTML, CSS &amp; JavaScript

-If you're like me and you are sick of not being able to use your mouse in a trainer menu then look no further
+Tired of having to use your keyboard to navigate menus?
+Well look no further!
+This NUI based trainer makes it like you're using a website so no more awful arrow key mashing!
 # Screenshots:
 <a href="https://www.rcpisawesome.co.uk/dev/RedmRCPsettings/1.png" target="_blank">**Player**</a>|<a href="https://www.rcpisawesome.co.uk/dev/RedmRCPsettings/2.png" target="_blank">**Entity**</a>
 :---:|:---: